 1. Was the Statue of Liberty first black?

 No, there’s no evidence that the Statue of Liberty was black initially.
 Instead, it has a copper color, which is the color of the plates it is made of.
 Over the years, oxidation has caused the copper color of the statue to turn green (5).

 2. How can I explain the Statue of Liberty to a child?

 Share the history of the Statue of Liberty in simple, easy-to-comprehend words.
 Tell your child where the statue came from, who made it, and why it was gifted to the US.
 Share simple facts as given in the post to help children know what the statue is made of and what it signifies.
 Statue of Liberty poem and Statue of Liberty documentary movie are some other resources you can use to share about this marvel with older children.

 Most people are familiar with the iconic Statue of Liberty, but not everyone knows about its fascinating history.
 Hence, introducing your children to this collection of intriguing facts about the Statue of Liberty will surely keep them engaged.
 Educate them about this symbol of “arrival” that attracts thousands of visitors from around the world to “the land of opportunity.”
+It is a well-known landmark and one of the most popular tourist attractions in the United States.
 Further, enlighten them know about its importance and significance.
 Learning about this monument may motivate them to research more about other popular monuments around the world.